 Barbiturates Drug Information

-Barbiturates are a class of drugs capable of producing CNS depression, and depending upon the drug and dosage, may produce varying states of sedation or hypnosis and are thus classified as sedative/hypnotics.
-They are further categorized according to the duration of their effects, ranging from ultra-short acting, short acting, intermediate acting, and long acting.
-Duration of effects lasts anywhere from 15 minutes for the ultra-short acting barbiturates to a day or more for the long acting drugs.
+Barbiturates are a class of drugs capable of producing CNS depression and varying states of sedation or hypnosis.
+According to the duration of their effects, they are categorized as ultra-short acting, short acting, intermediate acting, and long acting.
+The duration of effects lasts anywhere from 15 minutes for the ultra-short acting barbiturates to a day or more for the long acting drugs.
 Short and intermediate acting barbiturates include amobarbital, butalbital, pentobarbital, and secobarbital, while the long acting barbiturates include phenobarbital.
-Other common therapeutic indications for use are as anticonvulsants and for migraine headaches.
+Common therapeutic indications include seizures and migraines.

 Barbiturates are distributed throughout the body with highest concentrations occurring in the brain, liver and kidneys.
-In general, duration of action is dependent upon lipid solubility and extent of protein binding with the short acting barbiturates showing the most lipid solubility and percentage of protein binding.
-The short and intermediate acting barbiturates are nearly entirely metabolized by the liver and excreted in the urine, while 25-50% of a dose of a long acting barbiturate is excreted as unchanged drug.
-The half-life is variable with short acting barbiturates being detectable in urine for 24 hours and the long acting drugs detectable for 2-3 weeks following ingestion.
+In general, duration of action is inversely related to lipid solubility and extent of protein binding.
+The short and intermediate acting barbiturates are extensively metabolized, while the long acting barbiturates are less extensively metabolized.
+Short acting barbiturates can be detected in urine up to a few days post ingestion while the long acting drugs can be detected for a few weeks following ingestion.

-The most common detected barbiturates are butalbital and phenobarbital.
-Butalbital is routinely prescribed for migraine and muscle relaxation while phenobarbital is primarily prescribed for seizure disorders.
-Trade and street names of some common barbiturates are as indicated below.
+The most commonly detected barbiturates are butalbital and phenobarbital.
+Butalbital is prescribed for migraine and muscle relaxation while phenobarbital is primarily prescribed for seizure disorders.

 |Chemical Name||Trade Name||Street Name|